 16. Travellers are also responsible for ensuring that their goods comply with the requirements of all government departments and agencies prior to importation of the goods into Canada, including obtaining any required import documentation prior to arrival of the goods at the border.

-17. Travellers can consult the CFIA’s website for general information on CFIA requirements for importing FPA and related products into Canada.
+17. Travellers can consult the CFIA’s website Travellers: what you can bring into Canada.

 18. Complete and current CFIA import requirements can be found by consulting the CFIA's AIRS.
 Please be advised that the import requirements can change on a daily basis due to emerging threats.

 Additional information on using AIRS can be found in Appendix A of this memorandum.